Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ Prompt the user if the page was not authorized.
 (It's only authorized if the extension injected the video-collecting script, with a nonce.)
     - ⋯ Inject a content script that listens to DOM events and sends those messages to the extension, and sends replies as DOM events.
     - ⋯ Inject a handler that defers to the extension with priority `Infinity`.
+        - ⋯ If active, suppress other handlers with `onlyIfNoExtension()` → `true`.
     - ⋯ Allow extensions to enforce user-selected interfaces on the currently-active tab, disconnecting when the tab switches.
         - ⋯ Benchmark tab-switching.
-    - ⋯ …Come up with something for in-extension DOM visualization of what it tells pages to do.
+    - ⋯ …Come up with something for in-extension DOM visualization of what it tells pages to do: `visualize({data, cellShape}, DOMelem)`.
     - ⋯ Benchmark throughput of `.defaults()`.
     - ⋯ Test that an infinite loop in extension's active snippets can be recovered from, in some way.